conjuncts/parallellm/README.md

 | OpenAI | ✅ | ✅ | TODO |
 | Anthropic | ✅ | ✅ | TODO |
 | Google | ✅ | ✅ | TODO |

+TODO
+- centrally track documents (and incorporate with MessageState) just as responses are also tracked
+- tree-based MessageState, which in turn stores all historical MessageState's